 We’ve also put together a list of some specific Coursera courses that will particularly appeal to home workers and freelancers, and you’ll find that here.

-Udemy is very different from Coursera (in fact we discuss the pros and cons of each in detail and compare them here).
-Anyone can create Udemy courses, so the quality can be variable.
+These platforms are rather different to Coursera (in fact we contrast the differences between Coursera and Udemy here.).
+Anyone can courses on these platforms, so the quality can be variable.
 However, if you’re careful to check reviews, you can access some incredibly cheap yet detailed courses delivered by great tutors.

 You can find a list of some of our recommended Udemy courses here.

-January is one of the best possible times to check out Udemy, because there are all kinds of promotions in place.
-They are doing two courses for less than $20 on certain courses, and lots of courses from $9.99.
-Even if you don’t plan to get started on a course straight away, you can still benefit from the offer and start work when you’re ready!
+Udemy often has all kinds of promotions in place.
+It’s not at all unsual to find complete courses for little more than ten bucks.
+Even if you don’t plan to get started on a course straight away, you can still benefit from the offers, and start work when you’re ready!

 Making Time for Training